niall-code/aperta-api/README.md

 This Django REST Framework API (Application Programming Interface) is designed to serve as the back end of my full-stack portfolio project, Aperta.

+The deployed DRF API can be found here: https://aperta-api-e412b7c2a211.herokuapp.com

-The repository for the front end can be found here: https://github.com/niall-code/aperta
+(The repository for the front end can be found here: https://github.com/niall-code/aperta )

 ## Design, Development, and Deployment Process